 By the time you read this, I’ll be feeling much better.
 Therapy will have commenced, medications will have been adjusted, and clinging to the One who clings to the brokenhearted will have kept me affixed to a drip line of peace.

 I can say this with some confidence, for it’s not my first time off the high dive.
 An episode with postpartum depression knocked me out in the spring of 2005.
 A thyroidectomy, and the resulting difficulty with getting my levels adjusted, incapacitated me in 2011.
 Today, I’m not entirely sure what’s going on.
 Hormones seem to be fluctuating.
 Obsessive thoughts have sparked actual conflicts, causing more anxiety and guilt.
 Constantly trying to “hold my thoughts captive” has depleted my energies and now sunk me into a depressive state.

 I’m out of body.
 I can’t inhabit myself.
-I write down several dozen rational facts but can’t escape the adrenalin panic under my skin.
+So, I write down several dozen rational facts but can’t escape the adrenalin panic under my skin.
 I go a whole day without eating, then suddenly buy a Filet-o-Fish sandwich—an obvious gesture of self-loathing.

 I can’t bring myself to go to church because people who love me will ask what’s wrong.
 I can’t hide my feelings, but I don’t want to talk.
 Opinions, advice, and solutions sting like whips on a flayed soul.
 I look at pictures of myself laughing and reading poetry at a conference just two weeks ago and can’t imagine who that person is.

 I don’t know, I say to my doctor, trembling, why this is happening now.